dortania/OpenCore-Install-Guide/config-HEDT/skylake-x.md

 **Quirks**:

-Settings relating to boot.efi patching and firmware fixes, only one we need to change is `DevirtualiseMmio`
+Settings relating to boot.efi patching and firmware fixes, ones we need to change are `DevirtualiseMmio` and `SetupVirtualMap`

 * **AvoidRuntimeDefrag**: YES
    * Fixes UEFI runtime services like date, time, NVRAM, power control, etc